Ecozones of Canada: Terrestrial ecozones

 On November 20, 2017, Statistics Canada approved the Ecological Land Classification (ELC) framework as the official government standard in classifying the ecological regions of Canada.
-This framework mirrors that which was originally established in 1995, but revises number of ecodisiricts to 1,027 in order to better align them with the Soil Landscapes of Canada (SLC) database of Agriculture and Agri-Food Canada.
+This framework mirrors that which was originally established in 1995, but revises number of ecodistricts to 1,027 in order to better align them with the Soil Landscapes of Canada (SLC) database of Agriculture and Agri-Food Canada.
 Though this framework originally included 5 marine ecozones, these were never formally adopted by Statistics Canada.